vikitaotiz/viki-twitter/README.md

 - After the clone, type in the command `cd viki-twitter` to access the app directory on the terminal
 - Then run `bundle install` to install all the required dependencies
 - Then run `npm install` to avoid this error 'Webpacker::Manifest::MissingEntryError in posts#index'
-- Run 'rails db:create db:migrate'
+- Run `rails db:create db:migrate`
-- Run 'rails server' to spin up a development server
+- Run `rails server` to spin up a development server
 - Once the server is up, open this link 'http://127.0.0.1:3000' on your browser

 ### Run tests